 The immediate implication is that all of Dr. Greenfeld's patients, including those who are not treated at Assaf Harofeh Hospital, can access their current medical cannabis license for each of the aforementioned companies and receive supplies according to the license.

-As mentioned about a month ago (19.2) First exposed In the Cannabis magazine, 15.3 will require XTM customers to find a new supply source, after the company announced that it will discontinue delivery until July.
+As mentioned about a month ago (19.2) Was first exposed In the Cannabis magazine, 15.3 will require XTM customers to find a new supply source, after the company announced that it will discontinue delivery until July.

 Up to now, more than 6,000 of these have been transferred in an expedited procedure to the "Aspiration for Life" and "Kendok" companies - the units that hold sufficient quantities of medical cannabis to do so.